UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 your collaborators have pushed some changes
 to the remote that you don't have locally.

-The solution to this is usually simple: you pull down the remote changes to your computer and let Git automatically merge the changes for you,
+The solution to this situation is usually simple: you pull down the remote changes to your computer and let Git automatically merge the changes for you,
 which often works well even if you and